Jana Duggar Secretly Courting? Why Oldest Duggar Daughter Is Still Single

 So has Jana just been unlucky in love, or is there something going on behind the scenes?

 The answer to that question will, of course, depend on whom you ask.
-But according to a February Hollywood Gossip report, Jana’s dad, Jim-Bob Duggar, is not at all pleased with his oldest daughter’s lack of a ring and is trying to attract suitors for her.
+But according to a February The Hollywood Gossip report, Jana’s dad, Jim-Bob Duggar, is not at all pleased with his oldest daughter’s lack of a ring and is trying to attract suitors for her.
 And by some interpretations, the Duggar parents are making no secret of it.

 “The Duggars have done nothing to deny the rumors that they’re ‘putting Jana out there’ in hopes of helping her find a suitor.
 Fans have also noticed that she seems to be making more and more appearances on the family’s social media pages lately.
 In fact, they appear to have ramped up their efforts over the past two weeks.”